Skip to main content

 │ │ │ ├── images/

-2. Copy the resources/my-shiny-theme directory to the resources directory of their MineTrax project.
+2. Copy the resources/my-shiny-theme/ directory to resources/ of their MineTrax project.

 .env